Hardknott Roman Fort: Location and name

-The ruins have been commonly known in recent times as Hardknott Fort or Hardknott Castle, but are identified from the Ravenna Cosmography as the Mediobogdum fort, situated along the road between the forts of Galava (Ambleside) and Glannoventa (Ravenglass).
+The ruins have been commonly known in recent times as Hardknott Fort or Hardknott Castle, but are identified from the Ravenna Cosmography as the Mediobogdum fort, situated along the Roman road between the forts of Galava at Ambleside to the east, and Glannoventa on the coast at Ravenglass to the west.

-Classical history
+History

 Built between about 120 and 138, the fort was abandoned during the Antonine advance into Scotland during the mid-2nd century.
 The fort was reoccupied around 200 and continued in use until the last years of the 4th century.
 During this time, an extensive vicus developed outside the fort.
 The initial Roman garrison here was a detachment of 500 infantry of the Cohors IV Delmatarum from the Dalmatian coast.